realm/realm-SharedTasks/README.md

 <center><img src="/Graphics/SharedTasks-SetPermissions.png"  width="310" height="552" /><br/>Setting Permissions</center><br/>

+Allowing another user to access your private Realm is as easy as selecting the user and then a permission level, and then creating/firing a permission change request.

+Remove a permission is the same call, just with the appropriate permission flags unset.
+The changes from your perspective happen immediately, and will be propagated to the targeted users when they are online.

+### A Vew at the Realm Level
 A composite view of how these "shared-private-Realms" work together can be seen here, using the [Realm Browser](https://itunes.apple.com/us/app/realm-browser/id1007457278?mt=12):

 <center> <img src="/Graphics/SharedTaks-Browser.png"  width="50%" height="50%" /></center>